Preparing Your Outdoor Living Space for Spring

 When winter is in full swing, it’s easy to forget about your patio.
 But spring fever is here, and it’s time to trade in those days of comfort food and curling up on the couch streaming your favorite show (again) for warmer weather and outdoor get-togethers.

 And while the hibernation was fun, we’re sure you’re just as ready for spring as we are.
-With this in mind, we’re here to share some helpful tips on preparing your patio space for spring.
+With this in mind, we’re here to share some helpful tips on preparing your outdoor living space for spring.

 Clearing the Space